saishikawa/auto_metaviromics/README.md

 ![](./image/auto_metaviromics.svg)

 ## Usage
-**NOTE:the pipeline assumes that it works a cluster computer managed with Slurm, and dependencies required by pipeline are loaded from the Environment Modules package.
+**NOTE:the pipeline assumes that it works on a cluster computer managed with Slurm, and dependencies required by pipeline are loaded from the Environment Modules package.
 Otherwise you need to install the below dependencies by yourself**
 ```
 cd ./pipeline
 # follow the tutorial in [NCBItax2lin](https://github.com/zyxue/ncbitax2lin) to dump the latest NCBI taxonomy list to 'lineages-XXXX-XX-XX.csv'